 The Oregon Children’s Health Insurance Program (CHIP) was created to help families who need health care coverage, but do not meet the Medicaid eligibility requirements.
 Those with children who need financial assistance with health care services can explore how to apply for CHIP, especially if they find themselves in situations where they cannot afford private health care coverage, but are also not able to get Medicaid.
 If a family has Medicaid eligibility children will not be able to participate in CHIP, since they will already be receiving health care assistance through another government healthcare program.
 However, when CHIP and Medicaid enrollment in OR need to be completed, petitioners are able to complete their applications a few different ways.
 Before interested petitioners begin to explore how to apply for CHIP, they need to verify that they are, indeed, eligible for CHIP benefits in Oregon.
 Continue below to read more about the OR Children’s Health Insurance Program (CHIP).

-Oregon Children’s Health Insurance Program Overview
+What is the Oregon Children’s Health Insurance Program?

 “What is CHIP Medicaid?” is a common question an Oregon parent may ask, especially if he or she has a child in need of health care assistance, and is unsure about what federal programs are available.
 The OR Children’s Health Insurance Program is an excellent resource that can help families with young adults or children get necessary healthcare services through affordable methods.
 If a family wants to get Medicaid for children, but is not eligible for Medicaid coverage in OR, then the family can explore CHIP, instead.